COROS vs. Garmin: I Wore Both for 3 Years

 During or before your runs, you may also find these features helpful (keep in mind they’re not available on all Garmins—only the latest models):

-- Sugggested workouts: Gives you workout ideas with duration and pace to build up different areas of fitness.
+- Suggested workouts: Gives you workout ideas with duration and pace to build up different areas of fitness.
+COROS has a workout library, but it doesn’t have an automatic daily suggested workout feature.

 More Frequent Heart Rate Readings